If you are a brewery or brewpub located in Colorado, we hope that you will consider joining the Colorado Brewers Guild today!

 CBG dues are tax deductible as a business expense, not as a charitable contribution.

 U.S. law requires businesses to report the lobbying portion of their trade association dues as an after tax expense.
-We estimate that the portion of your dues that is NOT tax deductible ranges from 20-30%.
+We estimate that the portion of your dues that is NOT tax deductible is usually 30%.
 We will send out a notice at the end of each year with the exact percentage.

 Please note that all applications are reviewed by CBG staff and Board of Directors for approval.
 Access to the website and member content may not be immediately available after you have completed your application.